camillefaulkner/exomine-camille-claire/README.md

 Add these minerals to your cart, purchase them, and watch your inventory magically update!

 ## How To Clone Our Project
-1. Open your terminal, type in the following, and press Enter: git clone
+1. Open your terminal, cd to your workspace, type in the following, and press Enter: git clone git@github.com:camillefaulkner/exomine-camille-claire.git

 1. Navigate to the project directory: cd ~/workspace/exomine-camille-claire